Overview

 Developmental Disorders such as ADHD and Autism are more common in children with Down Syndrome, but may present and be diagnosed later.

 Epilepsy is more common in Down Syndrome, with presentation most likely in infancy, or in adults over 30 years of age.
 Infantile spasms, or West syndrome, present between 5 – 15 months of age.
+Children with suspected seizures should be referred to the local paediatric seizure clinic and parents advised if possible to obtain a video of any episodes.
+It is important to recognise and treat infantile spasms urgently, as treatment delay may affect the developmental outcome.
+Treatment is usually with a combination of vigabatrin and steroids.
 Generalised seizures may present in later childhood.
 In adults, onset of absence epilepsy may be an early sign of dementia.

 Deterioration in walking or bowel or bladder control may be a sign of cervical spine instability affecting the spinal cord and needs urgent investigation and management.